lawrenceevalyn/Olli-game/README.md

 * add lengthier room descriptions for the first time a room is entered

 ## Development Log

+### July 10, 2017

+Got shortcuts working for directions!
+Starting to get worried about how to use the results of all this parsing in the game itself... moving "make game engine 'pass' player input to parser" to the top of the to-do list as the next thing to figure out.

 ### July 8, 2017